ualberta-cmput301/ualberta-cmput301.github.io/content/labs/lab1.md

 + Create two Constructors (one with the only Message and the other with Date+Message as arguments) and use Date = new Date() (current date and time) for the first constructor (the Default value for date).
 + Note: Java Object Class (everything extends it, calls its constructor and it has built-in methods like toString())
 + Note: the this keyword (message = message doesn't do anything!)
-+ Make a regular tweet in LonelyTwitterActivity (pass in an empty string)
++ Make a regular tweet in MainActivity (pass in an empty string)

 2. Getters and setters